scala/scala3/scala3doc/README.md

 Scala3doc (name subject to change) is the documentation tool for [Dotty](https://github.com/lampepfl/dotty), which is scheduled to become Scala 3.
 It's based on [Dokka](https://github.com/Kotlin/dokka), the documentation tool for Kotlin.
-It uses Tasty-Reflect to access definitions, which is an officially supported way to access Dotty's perspective of a codebase.
+It uses the TastyInspector to access definitions, which is an officially supported way to access Dotty's perspective of a codebase.